PauloEduardoCardoso/genestdwp/README.md

 GenestDwp
 =========

 The goal of genestdwp is to obtain the dwp (density weighted proportion) file required to run GenEst.
-It will require shapefiles for visibility map around each turbine and the carcass locations.
+It will work with the shapefiles for visibility map around each turbine and the carcass locations.
 Both layers will tipically be obtained from GIS.

 Disclaimer
 ----------